-Arbor - The center part of a fly reel where line and backing (first) is wound.
+Arbor – The centre part of a fly reel where line and backing (first) is wound.

-Arbor knot - A knot used for tying backing to the arbor of the fly reel.
+Arbor knot – A knot used for tying backing to the arbour of the fly reel.

 Back cast – During the cast, to throw the line behind you in preparation to forward cast, keeping the line and fly in the air.
 The backward counterpart of the forward cast which acts to create a bending action on the fly rod, setting up the conditions to generate the forward cast and present the fly.

-Badger - A feather of a specially bred or chosen chicken that has colors which change from brown--black to black at the center of the quill to ginger or white on the outer edges.
+Badger – A feather of a specially bred or chosen chicken that has colours which change from brown-black to black at the centre of the quill to ginger or white on the outer edges.